peterpaulis/M6UniversalParallaxViewController/README.md

 #Notes

-<b>If you want to use UITableView with Sections, set it's class to M6HeaderInsetTableView</b>
+<b>If you want to scroll the table by scrolling the parallax view, subclass the lowest view inside parallax view as M6TouchForwardView and set its forwardView outlet to the table view (this way, by scrolling the parallax view, you are also scrolling the table)</b>

 #Credits